Roblox-HttpSpy/SynapseX-V3-Environment/README.md

 you can find a saved SynapseX V3 documentation here: https://actualmasteroogway.github.io/synapse-x-documentation/

-they had some unique ideas so i decided to script LuaU script that mimics some of there Custom Classes/Functions & methods and so on,
+they had some unique ideas so i decided to script LuaU script that mimics some of SynapseX-V3 API

 hope you enjoy!

-***(NOTE) this is a imitation of said classes, some of these may not exactly work what is expected, also if you encounter any errors make sure it isnt from your scripting mistake before opening a issue.. also if your a executor developer not recommended to implement this, Atleast recreate it with purely in C or other***
+***(NOTE) this is a imitation of said classes/Api, some of these may not exactly work what is expected, also if you encounter any errors make sure it isnt from your scripting mistake before opening a issue.. also if your a executor developer not recommended to implement this, Atleast recreate it with purely in C or other***

 [![License: MIT](https://img.shields.io/badge/License%3A-MIT-green?style=plastic)](https://github.com/Roblox-HttpSpy/my-Garbage/blob/main/LICENSE)